andrew-ld/JSON-java/README.md

 # Build Instructions

-The org.json package can be built from the command line, Maven, and Gradle.
+The it.json package can be built from the command line, Maven, and Gradle.
 The unit tests can be executed from Maven, Gradle, or individually in an IDE e.g. Eclipse.

 **Building from the command line**

 *Build the class files from the package root directory src/main/java*
 ````
-javac org\json\*.java
+javac it.json\*.java
 ````

 *Create the jar file in the current directory*
 ````
-jar cf json-java.jar org/json/*.class
+jar cf json-java.jar it.json/*.class
 ````

 *Compile a program that uses the jar (see example code below)*